Everything you need to know about the Clean Feed Policy

 The Preparation & Implementation

-As the Advertisement Regulation Act 2076 implies, technically, the television clean feed policy was already implemented since last year.
-However, since its implementation is practically impossible just then and there, the Nepal government had prepared for a year’s buffer period.
+As the Advertisement Regulation Act 2076 implies, technically, the television clean feed policy was already implemented in 2019.
+However, since its implementation was practically impossible just then and there, the Nepal government had prepared for a year’s buffer period.
 Under this, the clean feed policy was instantly applicable to all the new TV channel operators established on Kartik 8, 2076 B.S, or later.

 But, to the existing companies, it had provided 1 year for making necessary preparations; like bringing in new technology, equipment, etc. And now, the allocated one-year-long preparation period has ended, therefore resulting in a widescale implementation of the said policy.